reflex-dev/reflex-web/docs/library/forms/form-ll.md

 )
 ```

-In this example, the `text_field.root` has an attribute `type="email"` and the `form.message` has the attribute `match="typeMismatch"`.
+In this example, the `rx.input` has an attribute `type="email"` and the `form.message` has the attribute `match="typeMismatch"`.
 Those are required for the form to validate the input by its type.
 The prop `as_child="True"` is required when using other components to construct a Form component.
-This example has used `text_field.root` to construct the Form Control and `button` the Form Submit.
+This example has used `rx.input` to construct the Form Control and `button` the Form Submit.

 ## Form Anatomy